prasanthrangan/hyprdots/README.md

 ### These packages will be installed by the script

 #### nvidia
-- linux-headers -- for nvidia drivers for main kernel
+- linux-headers -- for main kernel (script will auto detect from /usr/lib/modules/)
-- linux-zen-headers -- for nvidia drivers for zen kernel
+- linux-zen-headers -- for zen kernel (script will auto detect from /usr/lib/modules/)
-- linux-lts-headers -- for nvidia drivers for lts kernel
+- linux-lts-headers -- for lts kernel (script will auto detect from /usr/lib/modules/)
-- nvidia-dkms -- nvidia drivers
+- nvidia-dkms -- nvidia drivers (script will auto detect from lspci -k | grep -A 2 -E "(VGA|3D)")
-- nvidia-utils -- nvidia drivers
+- nvidia-utils -- nvidia drivers (script will auto detect from lspci -k | grep -A 2 -E "(VGA|3D)")

 #### tools
 - pipewire -- audio and video server